lazydogonline/snapcarb.app/FOOD_SEARCH_FIX_SOLUTION.md

-# Food Search Fix Solution - Complete Analysis
+# Problem Summary
 *Based on our conversation and Gemini's USDA database documentation*

-## Problem Summary
+#

-**The Issue**: SnapCarb.app was showing "10 red branded food no nutrients" in search results, making the app unusable.
+**The Issue**: SnapCarb.app was showing "10 red branded food no nutrients" in search results, mak# Food Search Fix Solution - Complete Analysising the app unusable.

 **Root Cause**: The food search was not properly implementing the USDA database schema and was failing to get nutrition data for branded foods.